12 Keys’ Rehab for Painkillers

 If these symptoms sound familiar, it could mean that you or someone you love has a prescription painkiller addiction.

-Getting Help at Our Painkiller Rehab Center
+Getting Help at Our Painkiller Rehab Center in Florida

 Most medical experts agree that long-term individualized care in an inpatient setting offers the best treatment outcomes.
-The JourneyPure staff provides a comprehensive evaluation that takes into account all aspects of the painkiller addiction.
-We will design a recovery plan customized for your needs that draws from behavioral and psychiatric therapies, 12-Step care, and adventure therapy to remind you how fun sober living can be.
+The JourneyPure staff provides a comprehensive evaluation that takes into account all aspects of painkiller addiction.
+We will design a recovery plan customized for your needs that draw from behavioral and psychiatric therapies, 12-Step care, and adventure therapy to remind you how fun sober living can be.